dasx10/gulp-px2rem-converter/README.md

 }
 ```
 ----
+The plugin works with units such as % or px.
+If you are using other devices, do not use this plugin.
+Unable to compute units that are dynamic by the browser.

+The plugin is not case sensitive.
+You can enter both px and PX or Px

-Doesn't work if you are using: root or html
+Doesn't work if you are using :root or html
 in @media